 Each person’s blood is one of four major types: A, B, AB, or O. Blood types are determined by the types of antigens on the blood cells.
 Antigens are proteins on the surface of blood cells that can cause a response from the immune system.
 The Rh factor is a type of protein on the surface of red blood cells.
 Most people who have the Rh factor are Rh-positive.
 Those who do not have the Rh factor are Rh-negative.
 If you are Rh-negative, you may develop antibodies to a Rh-positive baby.
 If a small amount of the baby’s blood mixes with your blood, which often happens, your body may respond as if it were allergic to the baby.
 Your body may make antibodies to the Rh antigens in the baby’s blood.
 This means you have become sensitized and your antibodies can cross the placenta and attack your baby’s blood.

-Robert Sepehr is an author, producer, and anthropologist.
+Robert Sepehr is an author, producer, and independent anthropologist.